Shalom Tomáš Neuman: Biography

 From August to November 2011 his work was the subject of the exhibition "The Fusion Art of Shalom Neuman" at the National Gallery of Prague.

 His wife Karen is a professor of art at the Fashion Institute of Technology.

 Work

-Neuman is represented by the Van Der Plas gallery in New York City.
-Neuman's work has been written about by critics such as Donald Kuspit, and Robert C. Morgan who has described Neuman's work as "Humanism in exile".
+Neuman is represented by the Van Der Plas and Ilon galleries in New York City and the ARTandtide gallery in Verona.
+Italy.
+Neuman's work has been written about by critics such as Donald Kuspit, and Robert C. Morgan (1923-2024), the latter of whom described Neuman's work as "Humanism in exile".
 His work is held in the permanent collection of the National Gallery of Prague, the Jewish Museum in Prague, the Museum Kampa in Prague as well as the Ellis Island Museum and the Museum of Modern Art, both in New York City.
 Neuman's Fusionarts book is in the library of Museum of Modern Art in New York City.
 Neuman has and has had work in the collections of Elaine de Kooning, Enrico Baj, Chemical Bank, Paolo Martini and Ivan Karp, amongst others.